 - Impoundment or dam hydropower: This uses dams to store large quantities of water, that are released when electricity is needed to work the turbines to generate electricity for many weeks and months.
 There are 2,400 dams in the U.S. producing hydroelectricity.

 - Pumped-storage hydropower: Here water is stored in lower and upper reservoir.
 During times of surplus energy the water is pumped up, and released down to the lower reservoir through turbines for electricity production in times of demand

 - Run- of-river or diversion hydropower: This type of power is extracted from the natural flow of rivers.

 - Tidal or offshore hydropower: This type of power is generated by the tides of oceans and seas, according to International Hydropower Association.

 The near constant earth temperatures can be used for energy generation that is nearly emission free for heating and cooling by using geothermal heat pumps (GHPs).
 The US has been a world leader in geothermal energy production a 2017 Renewable Energy World report states.
 It contributed 0.4% of the energy needs of the US in 2016 according to EIA FAQ.

 Geothermal energy works through either closed or open loop systems.
 You'll find plenty of advantages to geothermal energy, but there are also bad things about the pumps, depending on the system selected.
 In U.S., of 1.4 million GHPs 90% are closed loop and only 10% are open loop systems in 2015, according to a report from the Proceedings World Geothermal Congress (p.
 6).

 4. Solar Energy

-By using a method called photovoltaics, researchers found they can generate electrical power by funneling the sun through a specific medium like copper or silicon to harness the energy from solar radiation.
-Energy from the sun is harnessed in two ways: active solar and passive solar.
+- Photovoltaics funnel the sun through a specific medium like copper or silicon to harness the energy from solar radiation.
+It is the type that is used on roof-tops for residents and buildings.